 Elections are expected to be held later this year, but security fears remain.
 The main road that connects the capital to the country’s southern cities and towns has been blocked and manned by armed gangs, leading to increased travel time to aid distribution points, World Food Programme spokesperson Elise Gibergues-Newton told The New Humanitarian.

-Because of the security situation after Moïse’s assassination, WFP delayed food deliveries to some 17,500 people around the country.
+Because of the security situation after Moïse’s assassination, WFP delayed food deliveries to some *17,500 households (an estimated 87,500 people) around the country.
 Many NGOs and UN agencies have been turning to the WFP-managed UN Humanitarian Air Service (UNHAS) to access areas, Gibergues-Newton said.

 But with only one helicopter, field visits have often been hampered because of the high demand, said Angeline Annesteus, country director for ActionAid, which provides 15,000 families with cash and food support, as well as operating programmes to prevent gender-based violence.